bb220/resSite/README.md

-# Foundation libsass template
+# rutrep.com

-This is a template to start your own project that uses Grunt and libsass!
+This is long-awaited, new website for the Rutgers Entrepreneurial Society!

 ## Requirements